The Seljuk Han of Anatolia

 camels led by a donkey, and could transport a ton of goods between Konya and

 money the merchant could make.
-In this way, all extraneous baggage needed
+If extraneous baggage was eliminated, such as

 carry more loads and more efficiently turn higher profits.

-The Turks were heavy exporters, and sent out more goods than they imported.
+The Turks exported extensively, sending out more goods than they imported.
 In addition to the tin, alum and other goods mentioned above, what exactly was sold along these routes?
 What was unloaded from the tired camels tethered at the end of the day in the courtyards of the great Anatolian hans?

-Many of these items could eventually have made their way to Europe as well, transported by the Latins and Byzantines from the maritime ports of Antalya, Alanya and Sinope.
+Many of these items eventually made their way to Europe as well, transported by the Latins and Byzantines from the maritime ports of Antalya, Alanya and Sinope.

 What did they export?